yanzastro/tiaogeng/README.md

-# tiaogeng: recovering organized randoms for galaxy clustering measurements with SOM+HC
+# tiaogeng:
+A machine-learning-based method to correct complex selection effects for galaxy clustering measurement.

 ## Introduction